Maspalomas is one of the best, if not THE best, destination for gays to spend their vacation, or gaycation as many like to say. Its’ the gay paradise.

 Buses info here.

 We created this site as a guide to help you with your journey.
 Head over to our front page to see everything that’s here in Gran Canaria in details at maspalomas.paradisr.com .
-Feel free to browse around and contact the various businesses if you have any question.
+Feel free to browse around and chat with us via the blue button below if you have more questions.

 Want to move to Gran Canaria?
 Check our expat info here.